The Ultimate Guide to Beta Readers: Definition, Why They Matter, and How to Find Them

 I’ve said it before, and I’ll emphasize it again.
 You need beta readers.

 That’s why I’ve created a beta reader questionnaire.
-So your beta reader search—and understanding why you need them and what to ask them—is one less important task off your editing and revising plate.
+So you can find prospective beta readers search—and understanding why you need them and what to ask them in the beta process—is one less important task off your editing and revising plate.

 Why Do I Need Beta Readers?